Child Custody & Support

 CHILD CUSTODY – JOINT AND SOLE

-Easterling Law can explain the details of exactly what the difference is between joint custody and sole custody—but here is a basic primer.
-In most cases, joint custody is based on the court belief that encouraging parents to work together for the best interests of the child is of utmost importance in developing a healthy relationship with both parents and the child, whereas an award of sole custody to one parent is because the court does not believe the parties can cooperate well enough to work together for the child.
+Easterling Family Law can explain the details of exactly what the difference is between joint custody and sole custody — but here is a basic primer.
+In most cases, joint custody is based on the court’s belief that encouraging parents to work together for the best interests of the child is of utmost importance in developing a healthy relationship with both parents and the child, whereas an award of sole custody to one parent is because the court does not believe the parties can cooperate well enough to work together for the child.

-Joint Custody: Joint legal custody is when both parents share equally in the decision-making about each child’s academic education, health care needs, religious education and extracurricular activities.
-Joint physical custody means both parents spend an equal amount of time in the daily care of the child.
-Usually this arrangement means that the child spends an equal amount of time living at mom’s house and at dad’s house.
+Joint Custody: Joint legal custody is when both parents share equally in the decision-making for each child’s academic education, health care needs, religious education, and extracurricular activities.
+Joint physical custody means both parents spend an equal amount of time or approximately equal time living at each parent’s home in the day to day care of the child.
+Usually this arrangement means that the child spends an equal amount of time living at each parent’s home.

 Sole custody: Sometimes, sole custody is necessary to protect the children from an abusive situation — usually from a parent that is physically abusive, addicted to drugs or alcohol, or has severe mental health problems and cannot safely care for his or her children.
 Even in cases where one parent has sole custody, the non-custodial parent often has visitation rights, and is still able to spend time with the children on a set schedule.